Prevent Child Abuse and Human Trafficking in California

 What is the new harassment prevention training requirement in California?

-Effective January 1, 2019, California businesses with 5 or more employees must provide harassment prevention training every two years (SB1343).
+Effective January 1, 2019, California businesses with 5 or more employees must provide free harassment prevention training every two years (SB1343).

 How do I contact the CA Department of Social Services?